-Terrain Features

-Adventurers may encounter variations in the local terrain, too small to show up on planetary maps.
+Terrain Features: Adventurers may encounter variations in local terrain too small to show up on planetary maps.

-Broken Ground: The terrain becomes very rough; the ATV must slow to quarter speed or risk a track breakdown (throw 6+ per hour to avoid).
+Broken Ground: The terrain becomes very rough; an ATV must slow to quarter-speed or risk a track breakdown (throw 6+ per hour to avoid).